-(A) The administrator of the bureau of workers' compensation may delegate the authority granted to the administrator under Chapters 4121., 4123., and 4131. of the Revised Code and agency 4123 of the Administrative Code for determining employer premium, assessment, or penalty obligations or liabilities, eligibility for alternative premium plans or discount programs, or other employer-related disputes or issues as may be authorized under the workers' compensation statutes and rules.
-For this purpose, the administrator may appoint an adjudicating committee to provide employers with hearings on such matters referred to the committee.
+(A) The administrator of the bureau of workers' compensation may delegate the authority granted to the administrator under Chapters 4121., 4123., and 4131. of the Revised Code and the rules adopted by the bureau of workers' compensation for determining employer premium, assessment, or penalty obligations or liabilities, eligibility for alternative premium plans or discount programs, or other employer-related disputes or issues as may be authorized under the workers' compensation statutes and rules.
+For this purpose, the administrator may appoint an adjudicating committee to provide employers with hearings on such matters referred by the administrator.

 (2) Unless a different time is provided by the Revised Code or the Administrative Code for such matter, an employer shall file a protest or appeal of the bureau's decision on the request, protest, petition, or application within two years of receipt of the bureau's determination.

 (3) The employer shall state the specific grounds or reasons for the protest or appeal of the bureau's determination, and shall include supporting documentation.
 The bureau may refuse to grant a hearing to the employer where the employer has failed to state the specific grounds or reasons for the protest or appeal or has failed to provide supporting documentation as required by this rule.

 (B) The adjudicating committee shall consist of three members appointed by the administrator.
 The members shall have expertise or experience in matters relating to employers.